-Administrative expenses decreased by 13.5% from RMB38.5 million in 2017 to RMB33.3 million in 2018.
-This decrease was mainly attributable to (i) a decrease of RMB2.4 million in [REDACTED] expenses incurred for the preparation of [REDACTED]; (ii) a decrease of RMB1.0 million in other taxes mainly due to a tax exemption on land use tax and property tax granted by the local tax authority in 2018; and (iii) a decrease of RMB1.5 million in audit and professional fee.
+Administrative expenses decreased by 33.8% from RMB23.1 million for the six months ended 30 June 2017 to RMB15.3 million for the six months ended 30 June 2018.
+This decrease was mainly attributable to a (i) decrease of RMB6.8 million in [REDACTED] expenses incurred for the preparation of [REDACTED] and (ii) a decrease of RMB1.0 million in insurance expenses.